SignScene: Visual Sign Grounding for Mapless Navigation: Experiments

+In our real-world demonstration, we deploy \method{}, and validate our second claim that our active perception pipeline can autonomously acquire a \method{} using its active perception modules.
 We demonstrate that \method{} enables robotic mapless navigation in unseen environments.
 The robot is given a goal location and initialized in the driveway of an unfamiliar building, with no prior map, and must therefore rely entirely on signs to determine appropriate actions. \figref{fig:demo} shows an example in which the robot is tasked with reaching the goal “TERRACE.”
-The online variant of \method{} (\secref{sec:setup}) is deployed on the robot.
+The online and active variant of \method{} (\secref{sec:setup}) is deployed on the robot.
 We find that \method{} enables the robot to detect and parse navigational signs, and reliably identify the signs that contain information relevant to the goal.
-Our exploration module reliably identifies and explores potential paths and navigational structures, producing a sufficiently complete \repr{} representation of the local scene for accurate instruction grounding.
-As a result, the robot correctly identifies and navigates to the stairs required to reach the “TERRACE.” \repr{} construction runs onboard in real time.
-Sign parsing queries Gemini-2.5-Pro (3 seconds), while sign grounding queries GPT-5 (20 seconds).
+Our exploration module reliably identifies and explores potential paths and navigational structures, producing a sufficiently complete \method{} representation of the local scene for accurate instruction grounding.
+As a result, the robot correctly identifies and navigates to the stairs required to reach the “TERRACE.” \method{} construction runs onboard in real time.
+Sign parsing queries Gemini-2.5-Pro (3~\unit{\second}), while sign grounding queries GPT-5 (20~\unit{\second}).
+A typical active \method{} execution includes one VLM call for parsing, and one VLM call for grounding, with a local exploration that takes around 2 minutes.
+Therefore, the VLM query times are not very significant considering the total execution time.
 This demonstrates \method{}'s effectiveness for real-world, mapless navigation using signs.